dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/Sign.md

 >- `<quad>` bomb,
 >- bad texts and ASCII arts.
 >
->so, don't collect it from untrusted file sources, or random multiplayer.
+>so, don't get it from untrusted file sources, or random multiplayer.

 >[!CAUTION]
 >don't write texts directly in-game, because: